-MT 201 Oriental Massage I
+Oriental Massage I MT 201

-The course opens with the history and theoretical basis for eastern bodywork.
+3 semester credits 2.5/.5/0 The course opens with the history and theoretical basis for eastern bodywork.
 Students are introduced to concepts of the Tao, Yin and Yang, Five Element theory, and Qi (Chi), as well as the pathways of the 12 meridians and the Governing and Conception vessels.
 Students will begin to expand the strength and flexibility necessary to perform Shiatsu, as well as cultivate Qi with exercise.
 This course prepares students to perform a basic Shiatsu sequence working two of the five meridians.
 For each element studied, basic associations, patterns of disharmony, and the relationships within the generations and control cycles, which form the foundation of Five Element theory, will be discussed.
-Prerequisite(s): Matriculation in a Massage Therapy program: MT 101.
-Western Massage I.
+Prerequisite(s): Matriculation in a Massage Therapy program; MT 101, Western Massage I.